 Claim Your Google My Business profile

 If you want to request your customers for Google reviews, the first thing that you need to do is claim your Google My Business profile.
 If you’re an existing business, chances are that this profile already exists.
 All you have to do is verify your information and manage your account.
 Check out our complete guide to claiming a Google My Business profile.

 Get a Google My Business short link

 Google My Business’s default URL is a long string of numbers and letters.
 It’s a bit clunky to send in review requests.
 Luckily, there’s a better way.
 Google gives you the option to claim a Google My Business short link.
 It looks like this:

 Your short link makes it easy to send review requests in review requests and in-person.
-Here’s a quick guide to claiming your short link.
+Birdeye’s guide on creating a Google reviews link for your Google business profile can help you do that.

 Asking for a Facebook Recommendation